belibug/Mold/README.md

 Get familiar with the core components of Mold's templating engine to create powerful templates and become a templating ninja!

+### Requirements

+Mold is only compatible on PowerShell 7 and beyond.
+While we tried hard to make it work with older versions, some limitations led us to focus on the efficient code and cross-platform compatibility, which was not possible in older version of PowerShell.
+You can dive deeper into the reasoning behind this decision in our [Design Decision Document](/docs/DesignDecisions.md).

 ### Placeholders

 Placeholders are the secret sauce behind Mold's magic.
 They follow a simple pattern: `<% MOLD_TYPE_Variable %>`.
 Let's break down the different types and their superpowers: